The official blog of the Lung Institute.

 - Reduce hospitalizations

 - Help your shortness of breath

 - Improve your ability to cope with daily activities

 - Understand how to use medications and oxygen appropriately

 There are a variety of pulmonary rehabilitation patient resources available, which can be found online, or you can ask your doctor.

 What else can you do to improve your quality of life?

-In combination with medications, oxygen, smoking cessation, and pulmonary rehabilitation, alternative therapies such as stem cell therapy could improve your quality of life.
-By strengthening your lungs during pulmonary rehabilitation, regularly visiting your doctor, and trying stem cell therapy, you could promote the healing of your lungs and bring your life back within reach.
-If you or a loved one has a chronic lung disease and would like more information about stem cell therapy, contact the Lung Institute today by calling (800) 729-3065.
+In combination with medications, oxygen, smoking cessation, and pulmonary rehabilitation, alternative therapies such as cellular therapy could improve your quality of life.
+By strengthening your lungs during pulmonary rehabilitation, regularly visiting your doctor, and trying cellular therapy, you could promote the healing of your lungs and bring your life back within reach.
+If you or a loved one has a chronic lung disease and would like more information about cellular therapy, contact the Lung Institute today by calling (800) 729-3065.